-To be eligible, the training must assist a non-profit agency as a whole, be undertaken by more than one individual (staff and volunteers) lined to the organization, and must have lasting benefits for the organization.
+To be eligible, the training must assist a non-profit agency as a whole, be undertaken by more than one individual (staff and volunteers) linked to the organisation, and must have lasting benefits for the organisation.

-Any Yukon non-profit organization that is registered as a Society with YG Corporate Affairs is eligible to apply to this fund.
+Any Yukon non-profit organisation that is registered as a Society with YG Corporate Affairs is eligible to apply to this fund.
 Individuals are not eligible to apply.

 Please communicate with Bruno Bourdache by email to know the next NGOtf call for applications.

-Please consult Application Guidelines below, prior to submission: NGOtf applications guidelines
+Please consult these Application Guidelines, prior to submission: NGOtf applications guidelines

 NGOtf Budget Template: Excel Version

-- NGO training fund is available to non-profit organizations based in Whitehorse and in rural Yukon communities.
+- NGO training fund is available to non-profit organisations both based in Whitehorse and in rural Yukon communities.

 Are you looking for a consultant to provide training?

-VBY connects Yukon consultants and trainers with Yukon non-profit organizations.
-We maintain a directory of individuals and companies that have expressed interest in assisting non-profit organizations.
+VBY connects Yukon consultants and trainers with Yukon non-profit organisations.
+We maintain a directory of individuals and companies that have expressed interest in assisting non-profit organisations.
 Many of these consultants offer discounts to NGOs.
-See consultants to see their particular areas of specialization
+See consultants to see their particular areas of specialisation.